-• Eating Disorders Clinic

-Fellows conduct evaluations and treatment of children and adolescents who have difficulties with eating and feeding.
+- Eating Disorders Clinic - Fellows conduct evaluations and treatment of children and adolescents who have difficulties with eating and feeding.
 Common diagnoses for this clinic include Anorexia Nervosa (AN), Bulimia Nervosa (BN), and Avoidant/Restrictive Food Intake Disorder (ARFID).
 Fellows primarily treat patients with AN but have opportunities to treat patients with other diagnoses.
-Treatments include family-based psychotherapy, CBT, and IPT.

-• Autism and Developmental Disabilities Clinic

-Fellows conduct evaluations and treatment of young children who have social and communication difficulties and developmental delays.
+Treatments include family-based psychotherapy, CBT, and IPT. - Autism and Developmental Disabilities Clinic Fellows conduct evaluations and treatment of young children who have social and communication difficulties and developmental delays.
 Common diagnoses for this clinic include Autism Spectrum Disorder (ASD), Intellectual Disability and Genetic Disorders.
-Treatments include individual and group therapy utilizing PRT.

-• Parent Child Interaction Therapy

-Fellows conduct evaluations and treatment with young children who have difficulties managing their behavior.
-Common diagnoses for this clinic include Oppositional Defiant Disorder and Disruptive Behavior Disorder.
+Treatments include individual and group therapy utilizing PRT. - Parent Child Interaction Therapy Fellows conduct evaluations and treatment with young children who have difficulties managing their behavior.
+Common diagnoses for this clinic include Oppositional Defiant Disorder and Disruptive Behavior Disorder. - Testing Fellows conduct comprehensive assessments with children and adolescents to rule out diagnoses such as learning disorders, ADHD, ASD, intellectual disabilities, mood and psychotic disorders.